 About Patrick Lindsey

 Many people can say they race to work, but few can say they race for work.
 Patrick Lindsey is one of those few who add, race-car diver, to the resume.
 Lindsey's work abstract reads like a movie script fit for the silver screen.
 His motorsports career started on the back roads of Bakersfield, California where he first found interest in the sport through drag racing an old pickup truck.
 Alongside a decade long career in motorsports, Lindsey competed on the floor of the New York Stock Exchange.
 He helped grow a financial empire on Wall Street before switching gears to something even faster, aviation.
 He currently is President of Mira Vista Aviation, a jet management and charter company located in Los Angeles, California.
 When duty calls and time permits, Lindsey moonlights as a Gulfstream IV pilot.
 But still, Lindsey finds his adrenaline rush behind the seat of his No. 73 Porsche 911 GT3R.

 Splitting time between motorsports and any industry could have most heads spinning but not Lindsey.
 When the helmet goes on this laid back gentleman known for his big heart and cool demeanor becomes a competitive force to be reckoned with, and he has one goal in mind - a victory for Park Place Motorsports.
-After making his professional racing debut in 2007 with Horton Autosport in the elite World Challenge series, Lindsey has proven time and time again that his talent can place him on the podium any given day.
+After making his professional racing debut in 2007 in the elite World Challenge series, Lindsey has proven time and time again that his talent can place him on the podium any given day.
 His talent also lead him to the highest platform in North American endurance racing, the IMSA WeatherTech SportsCar Championship and in Europe with the World Endurance Championship.
 Lindsey's drive for continued advancement has seen him through drag strips to race school, club racing and eventually professional racing.
 Armed with fierce determination there is no guessing where it could take him next.

 Patrick Lindsey: A DRIVER in the Making